open-resources/physics_bank/content/public/003.Vectors/Coordinate System and Vector Components/Delivery Man/delivery_man.md

 ## Part 6

-What is their compass heading on the return trip?
-Pay close attention to how the positive direction of the angle is labeled in the input box.
+If the delivery person returns from the restaurant to the post office, what direction is their heading on this return trip? *Pay close attention to how the positive direction of the angle is labeled in the input box.*

 ### Answer Section